danielwbeebe/Slovene-Language-App/PROPOSAL.md

 ## What is 'Slovolingo'?

-Slovolingo is an app modeled after Duolingo which allows users to learn [Slovene, the language of Slovenia](https://en.wikipedia.org/wiki/Slovene_language).
+Slovolingo is an app inspired by Duolingo which allows users to learn [Slovene, the language of Slovenia](https://en.wikipedia.org/wiki/Slovene_language).

 Each new user will need to register.
 Visiting users can login.